robertjmorrison/parsons/index.markdown

-# 2D Array Problems
+<h1>2D Array Problems</h1>

-Some or all of the below problems will involve distractor blocks, meaning there are some blocks that will not be used.
-Press the **Get Feedback** button below the blocks to check if your answer is correct, or use **Reset Problem** to delete your work.
-Please drag so that standard indentation is followed.
+<p>Some or all of the below problems will involve distractor blocks, meaning there are some blocks that will not be used.
+Press the <em>Get Feedback</em> button below the blocks to check if your answer is correct, or use <em>Reset Problem</em> to delete your work.
+Please drag so that standard indentation is followed. </p>

-## 1. Count Descending Rows
+<h2> 1.
+Count Descending Rows</h2>
-A row is in descending order if each value is less than or equal to its predecessor.
-For example, the rows `[7, 6, 6, 2]` and `[4, 3, 2, 1]` are in decreasing order, but `[5, 8, 9, 0]` is not.
-Re-arrange the blocks to create a method that counts and returns the number of decreasing rows in a 2D array `grid`.
+<p>A row is in descending order if each value is less than or equal to its predecessor.
+For example, the rows `[7, 6, 6, 2]` and `[4, 3, 2, 1]` are in decreasing order, but <code>[5, 8, 9, 0]</code> is not.
+Re-arrange the blocks to create a method that counts and returns the number of decreasing rows in a 2D array `grid`. </p>

 <div id="one-sortableTrash" class="sortable-code"></div>
 <div id="one-sortable" class="sortable-code"></div>